cristianbuse/Excel-VBA-SafeTimers/README.md

 |1|Native |Windows + Mac|None   |Waits   |Waits    |Waits*      |Waits           |Executes      |
 |2|Win API|Windows Only |Rare   |Waits   |Waits    |Executes    |Executes        |Waits         |

-<sup>*using formulas is slowed down while there are timers pending.
+<sup>*editing formulas is slowed down while there are timers pending.
 If no timer is pending then speed is normal.</sup>

 ## Native Solution #1